 - Reduce reference point – reduces the number of right angles in a reference's line by one.

-- 1:1 – sets the diagram to the original size.
+- 1:1 – sets the diagram to its original size.

-- Enlargement – shows the enlargement of the diagram and allows you to change it.
+- Scale – shows you the current scale of the diagram and lets you to change it.